TypesettingTools/arch1t3cht-Aegisub-Scripts/doc/templaters.md

 But now that we've introduced Lua eval and inline variables, we're ready to make sensible syllable-based effects.

 *If we replace the effect of our `template line` line with `template syl` and apply the template again, the templater will suddenly generate multiple `fx` lines for each `kara` line - one `fx` line for each k-timed syllable of the `kara` line.
 If you didn't remove the scaling effect we made before, they'll all be stacked on top of each other at the top of the screen.
 If you did remove it, they'll be moved successively further down until they cover the whole screen.*

 This is because, by default, the generated syllable `fx` lines don't have any formatting whatsoever, so naturally they'll just follow the alignment dictated by their style.
 To position them correctly, we need to use `\an` and `\pos` tags together with some of the variables the templater gives us.
 We've used `orgline` before, and `orgline.left` gives us the x position of the left edge of the `kara` line, when formatting it with whatever style it has.
 Similarly, `orgline.top` gives us the y coordinate of the top edge.

 To put each individual syllable where it needs to go, we can use the analogous `syl` table, which (obviously) contains similar information about the syllable.
-Most importantly, `orgsyl.left` contains the x position of the syllable's left edge, *relative to the line it's in*.
+Most importantly, `syl.left` contains the x position of the syllable's left edge, *relative to the line it's in*.

 *With this in mind, we can write the following into our `template syl`: `{\an7\pos(!orgline.left+syl.left!,!orgline.top!)}`.
 If we now reapply our template, all the syllables will be at the correct position.*

 *Now, while `\an7` was the easiest example, but it's rarely convenient for any actual effects.
 So let's instead use, `{\an5\pos(!orgline.left+syl.center!,!orgline.middle!)}` which uses the analogous variables for the x and y positions of the middle of the line or syllable.
 This doesn't change the positioning, but uses `\an5` instead, which is more useful in almost all cases.*

 On the stock templater or KaraOK you might also find inline variables like `$scenter` and `$lmiddle` used for these[^2].
 We don't need `syl` for the y position, since the syllable's y position isn't dependent on the line with normal formatting.
 In fact `syl.middle` doesn't even exist.
 [^2]: I am aware that `$smiddle` also exists, but I'm trying to highlight the `$s[var]` and `$l[var]` pattern.

 *With everything we know now, we can already make a simple template[^3].
 The only remaining pieces we need are the variables `syl.duration`, `syl.start_time`, and `syl.end_time`, which are the syllable's duration and start and end times in milliseconds respectively, with the latter two again being relative to the current line's start time.
 With this, we can make a simple template*
 ```
 {\an5\pos(!orgline.left+syl.center!,!orgline.middle!)